 I am often asked about my relationship between my visual work and my writing, which I will say more about in my blog.
 These two soul-languages, half-conscious and parallel, never cease to surprise me in what they reveal and how they speak to each other, when I stand back to look.

 To seek beauty and meaning in the world and in the story of one's life, I believe is not only

 the calling of artists, but of all of us here sharing the Earth who aspire to becoming more human."

-The Japanese concept of Wabi-Sabi is a wisdom that she cultivates both in her
+The Japanese concept of Wabi-Sabi is a wisdom Tanya cultivates both in her

 collection of materials and in the process of creating.
 A sensibility which has no direct translation to English, Wabi-Sabi is sometimes defined as “the beauty of things impermanent and incomplete”.
 Much more than an aesthetic, she believes it touches a universal longing for genuineness, acceptance, and a sense of reverence.